wolf3d/hugo-blog/README.md

 # hugo-blog
-repository for hugo blog and resources
+repository for hugo blog and resources.